|

 every packet being sent or received?

-When a wireless station is connected and authenticated, the station
+here is why.
+When a wireless station is connected and

-have packets resent, nor can it acknowledge successful receipt of
+send "requests" to have packets resent, nor can it acknowledge

 Q. Can